 Instruction fetching and execution are pipelined in such a way that a fetch takes an instruction cycle while decoding and execution takes the next instruction cycle.
-However, the pipelining scheme causes each instruction to effectively execute in a cycle.
+However, the pipelining scheme allows each instruction to be effectively executed in a cycle.
 If an instruction changes the program counter, two cycles are required to complete the instruction.